Marion Metal Products

 The template may be considered a primitive, "one-shot" ejector plate, which required external power and had to be manually replaced after each use.
 Inventors William Ehrick and Ralph Garverick may have been inspired by this method when designing the Marion Compressor.
 What they came up with was essentially a power-operated adaptation of the template system, fully reversible and working within an enclosed, all-steel body.
 The plate not only ejected the load, but also served as a crusher, consolidating the material when periodically activated during the loading of the body.

 Refuse was loaded through large side doors, on to the body floor in front of the compressor plate.
-The plate was reciprocal within the body, by way of twin rotating screws, parallel mounted, each running the length of the body.
-The screws were threaded through nuts affixed to either side of the plate.
+The plate reciprocated by way of twin rotating screws on either side, running the length of the body.
+The screws were threaded through phosphor-bronze nuts affixed to either side of the plate.
 When rotated, the screws, being threaded through the fixed nuts, caused the plate to move rearward in the body to compress (or eject) the material loaded within.
 By simply reversing the rotation of the screws, the plate was then drawn forward, ready for the next load.

 Power to operate the rotating screws came by way of a clutch and reversible gearbox between the cab and body, tapped directly from the vehicle drivetrain.
 Connecting between the final drive and screws was a series of chains and sprockets.
 Thus, the Marion Refuse Compressor may be categorized as a mechanical packer, and had no hydraulic system.

-Early advertising for the Refuse Compressor had the company trading as The Marion Steel Body Company, but was soon changed to Marion Metal Products.
-One ad contrasted their modern packer body with the old horse-drawn wagons once commonly used in collection fleets.
+Early Marion advertising contrasted their modern packer body with the horse-drawn wagons then commonly used in collection fleets.
 Despite its name, Marion clearly had designed the body with garbage collection in mind, meaning putrescible kitchen food waste, which was typically picked up separately from combustible rubbish.
 In fact, the latter was not even collected by many municipalities, being the responsibility of the citizens to dispose of by incineration, scavengers or other means.
 Bodies were initially offered in six cubic yard capacity, with a 110-gallon liquid sump built into the body.
 The sump collected liquids squeezed out of the garbage loads, an important feature for cities where final disposal of garbage was to by incineration.
 Loading doors were typically at the front of the body, near the cab, but some models were built with front and rear openings.

 1936 Marion Refuse Compressor serving Tucson, Arizona